SAP-samples/teched2025-AD166/exercises/ex0/README.md

 ### Logon

-📋 **Action Required**: Follow these steps to access your development environment.
+📋 **Next Step**: Follow these steps to access your development environment.

 1. **Open the SAP Build Lobby**